OnlyTunesRadio/onlytunesradio.github.io/README.md

-# onlytunesradio.github.io
-Shows all of the hardware our team uses / has
+Welcome to the quick github site for showing all of the hardware / equipment our team uses